bestia-dev/mem6_game/mem6/README.md

 When the font-size in android is increased (accessibility) it applies somehow also to the browser rendering.
 I have tried many different things, but it looks this cannot be overridden from the css or javascript.
 Only the user can change this setting in his phone.

+## font-family

+The size of the font depends a lot of the font-family.
+Every browser show different fonts even when they call them the same.
+I need to use a third-party web font.
+Google seems to be a good source of free fonts.
+I choose Roboto.
+Having them download every time from google is time consuming.
+So I will download them and host them on my website.
+I use the <https://google-webfonts-helper.herokuapp.com> to download fonts.

+## favicon.ico

+Crazy stuff.
+I used the website <https://www.favicon-generator.org/> to generate all the different imgs, sizes and code.